begriffs/styleguide_rails/README.md

 and to [Adam Braus](https://github.com/ajbraus) for suggesting the idea for this gem.

+## Upgrading

+To overwrite an installation of an earlier version, run

+    $ bundle update --source styleguide_rails
+    $ rails generate styleguide:install -f

+Don't worry, this will preserve any existing widgets.

 ## License

 Styleguide_rails is Copyright © 2012 - 2013 Joe Nelson.
 It is free